gbdrt/blog/src/230318_hyperjump.md

 Prolog is a logic programming language where a program is a set of relations between variables and a computation is a query over these relations.
 One popular exercise is use Prolog to solve logical puzzles: sudoku, n-queens, ...
-The rules are encoded by a set of relations and a typical query is: "Please Prolog, find a solution given these rules".
+The rules are encoded by a set of relations and a typical query is: *Please Prolog, find a solution given these rules*.

 # Encoding the rules